 3.3 Patient engagement and communication

-Outline the potential communication options, including social media, to patients and families and ask them if they have a preference.
-Make it clear that you are not asking them to commit to using a specific app or tool, simply finding out what their preferences are, should it be supported in later guidance.
+Discuss communication options, including social media, to patients and families and ask them if they have a preference.
+Make it clear that you are not asking them to commit to a specific app or tool, simply finding out what their preferences are.

-Provide patients entering the service with clear, reasonably adjusted information on treatment delivered remotely.
+Provide patients with clear information on remote treatment.

-Do not assume that digital modes of delivery will be unsuitable for older adults.
-In 2019, 91% of all adults in the UK had recently used the internet, and recent internet use increased in the 65 to 74-year age group from 52% in 2011 to 83% in 2019, the largest increase across all age groups and closing the gap on younger ones.
+Do not assume that digital treatment will be unsuitable for older adults.
+Internet use has increased in the 65 to 74-year age group - from 52% in 2011 to 83% in 2019.
+This was the largest increase across all age groups.

 3.3 Working with learning disability, autism or communication impairments

 Identify any other means of communication that help the patient understand or express themselves.
-This may require additional preparation with the patient or their family/carers to identify the best means of facilitate thision and to ensure both you and they have access to it during interactions.
+This may need additional preparation with the patient or their family/carers to identify how best to facilitate this – and whether this will work in a digital setting.
 For example, you may need to check what kind of vocabulary the patient uses and is familiar with, and whether particular signs, symbols or picture resources can support their communication.

-Consider how therapeutic language or specific vocabulary can be simplified, paraphrased or be represented by symbols or pictures, to best support individuals understand and respond.
+Consider how therapeutic language or specific vocabulary can be simplified, paraphrased or represented by symbols or pictures.

-The patient may need extra time to become familiar with and comfortable in using the technology.
-Guidance on its use needs to be supported by the identified alternative or augmentative means of communication.
+Allow the patient some time to become comfortable with the technology.

 Consider pacing the session according to the patient’s needs and monitoring their concentration level.
-Using signs, symbols or pictures is likely to slow the pace of the therapeutic intervention; this will need to be considered.
+Using signs, symbols or pictures is likely to slow the pace of the therapeutic intervention.

 4. Adaptions to clinical practice

 Make sure you have a suitable space if working from home.
+If using video:

-If using videoMake sure there is no consultation, yconfidential information (or embarrassing material!) in the background.
+Make sure there is no confidential information (or embarrassing material!) in the background.
 Some software has a facility for blurring the background.

-and your lighting needs to give a clear picture – and eYou should also encourage your patient to have good lighting so you can each more easily read non-verbal cues.
+Your lighting needs show your face – and encourage your patient to have good lighting so you can each more easily read non-verbal cues.
 If you or the patient has a window or bright light source behind your heads, you will see each other mainly as silhouettes.

-For

-both video and telephone, use headsets to maximise the sound quality; this promotes engagement and your ‘presence’ on the call.
+With both video and telephone, use headsets to maximise the sound quality; this will promote engagement and your ‘presence’ during the remote meeting.

-As a practitioner, you need to check with patients that they have a safe and secure space for treatment, one where sessions will be confidential and free from distractions.
+You need to check with patients that they have a safe and secure space for treatment, one where sessions will be confidential and free from distractions.

 With telephone or typed therapy, it can be difficult to read non-verbal cues.
-Pay careful attention to tone of voice (if possible), pace, inflection and the use of silence/long pauses.
+Pay careful attention to your tone of voice (if possible), pace, inflection and the use of silence/long pauses.

-Check regularly with the patient if there is agreement and mutual understanding in therapeutic discussions.

-More frequent reflection and clarification of understanding is important with non-verbal methods of communication.
+Check regularly with the patient to make sure that they have understood what you have said - more frequent reflection and clarification is particularly important with non-verbal methods of communication.

-Make time to practice using the software by connecting with a colleague and testing it out.
+Practice using the software by connecting with a colleague and testing it out.
 It may feel unnatural at first.
 For video consultations make sure you look into the camera, not the screen.

-At the start of treatment, agree with the patient how you will proceed should the technology fail (eg arranging to try again in 5 minutes, rescheduling or switching from video to telephone).
+At the start of treatment, agree with the patient what you will both do should the technology fail (eg arranging to try again in 5 minutes, rescheduling or switching from video to telephone).